emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' - Sir Tony Hoare.
 This quote reminds us that over-concern with efficiency early in development can lead to unnecessary complexity, bugs, and hindered maintainability.
 Focus on writing clear, correct code first, and optimize only when it's proven to be a bottleneck."

 In essence, always consider the bigger picture and the longevity of your codebase before optimizing for speed or memory usage prematurely.
 Measure, identify bottlenecks, and then refactor or optimize as needed – a principle that encapsulates both practicality and long-term sustainability in software engineering.

+# 2024-02-19
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your working hours.
+Planning ahead will prevent you from getting overwhelmed by tasks and help to maintain a sense of control.
+ - 来自Helpful Assistant